 If your website provides an obviously bad user experience, you can expect the following:

 When you work hard at SEO, the last thing you need is bad UX to drive your potential customers away.
 Prioritize your user experience to ensure that both visitors and search engines know your site is useful.
 It’s one of many reasons, we actually suggest a UX audit.

 Many new digital marketers don’t realize that their free keyword research tools aren’t what the pros are using.
 If you’re using a free keyword research tool, it’s not likely to produce accurate results.

 Free tools will give you estimated results, but it’s not based on actual searches.
 However, there was a time when everyone had access to Google’s search data and it was a goldmine for SEO.

 Back in 2011, Google began encrypting searches from logged-in users.
-Encrypted searches don’t pass on the search terms to analytics software, including Google Analytics.
+Encrypted searches don’t pass on the search terms to analytics software, including YouTube analytics and Google Analytics.
 In the beginning, not everyone was affected.
 However, as of 2017, no search terms are passed to analytics software at all.

 If you’re one of the lucky advertisers who meets Google’s unannounced threshold for monthly spend, you can use the keyword planner to do some fairly accurate keyword research.
 However, it’s still not as accurate as past data.